BWV 159 Sehet! Wir gehn hinauf gen Jerusalem

 Once I have considered

-That in heaven is a home
+That in heaven doth a home

-To me by this offered.
+To me for this offer.

 1. Representing the Vox Christi.

 2. Lines 3-4 are transposed in the PT.